 Collective Licensing in Japan

-The Japan Academic Association for Copyright Clearance (JAC) and the Japan Reproduction Rights Center (JRRC), in which JAC is a major participant, are the primary collective management organizations for text-based materials.
+The Japan Academic Association for Copyright Clearance (JAC), the Japan Reproduction Rights Center (JRRC), and the Japan Publishers Copyright Association (JCOPY), are the primary collective management organizations for text-based materials.

 Copyright and Licensing in Poland